Infineon/mtb-example-xmc7000-otw-firmware-upgrade/README.md

 <br>

-> **Note:** The value of `BOOT_HEADER_SIZE` must be a multiple of 1024 because the CM7 image begins immediately after the MCUboot header and it begins with the interrupt vector table.
+> **Note:** The value of `MCUBOOT_HEADER_SIZE` must be a multiple of 1024 because the CM7 image begins immediately after the MCUboot header and it begins with the interrupt vector table.
 For the XMC7000 device, the starting address of the interrupt vector table must be 1024-bytes aligned.

 `Number of bytes to be aligned to = Number of interrupt vectors x 4 bytes`